Readri205/MS3_Plant_Manager/README.md

     1. Users - for user registration and login;
     1. Collections - for users to record their plant lists in their user defined collections;
     1. Plants - for users to record their plants as a complete list and divide these lists into their respective collections.
-  * Plants can be added to the user list manually, or by utilising the Trefle search functionality.
+  * A key feature of the site is for users to reference the [Trefle.io](https://trefle.io/) and [Plant.id](https://plant.id/) search capabilities and then upload the data from [Trefle.io](https://trefle.io/) into their plant list.
+However, plants can be added to the user list manually, or by utilising the [Trefle.io](https://trefle.io/) search functionality.
-  * Note that at present there is no functionality for a user to delete their account.
+  * Note that at present there is no functionality for a user to delete their account, but will be included as a future feature.

 ### Frameworks, Databases, Libraries & Programs Used